FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/console.md

 ```
 Parameters include:
 - contract_name: The contract name, which needs to be placed in the 'contracts' directory first
-- save: If the save parameter is set, the contract address will be written to the history file.
+-save: If the save parameter is set, the contract address will be written to the history file

 ```bash
 $ ./console.py deploy HelloWorld save